Devichand1/react-native-tesseractocr/README.md

 # react-native-tesseractocr
 tesseract ocr wrapper for react-native...

-it Uses - [Tesseract4Android](https://github.com/adaptech-cz/Tesseract4Android) for android
+it Uses - [Tesseract4Android](https://github.com/adaptech-cz/Tesseract4Android) for android.
  [Tesseract-OCR-iOS](https://github.com/gali8/Tesseract-OCR-iOS) for ios (not implemented yet !)

 It can recognize text from remote image(url)